 How It Works

-We basically took an old Elite prototype (to save cost) and stretched it by 36 inches.
+To create the prototype we used a first generation Elite prototype (to save cost) and stretched it by 36 inches.
 We added two seats and traded the 140hp four-stroke Sea-Doo engine for an 850cc two-stroke engine by Rotax to reduce weight.

-The original side-by-side was made of fiberglass, but I would instead redo the body work digitally and factory print a new body made out of plastic.
+The original side-by-side was made of fiberglass, but I would instead redo the body work digitally and factory print in 3D a new body made out of plastic.
 With this change, the vehicle would probably weigh less than 900 pounds.

 The Whitefox could be introduced with a built-in Ski & Snowboard rack bolted on top of its upper frame.
 Each seat (or the floor) could also be heated by using the engine’s cooling system, and fans could also divert hot air on the riders’ legs, which could be covered by an insulated blanket.